Bastien1234/qwt-test/README.md

 ```

 ## Notes
-cmd.go hold the path to the input file for the purpose of the exercice, no .env file
+cmd.go hold the path to the input file for the purpose of the exercice, no .env file.